What to do with the returns cash

 And for those of us who haven’t joined in yet… joining brings great benefits.
 First off, many state and local societies have print or e-published journals that are well worth reading.
 It always brings a smile to my face, I know, when I get home and the Virginia Genealogical Society Journal or the North Carolina Genealogical Society Journal is in my mailbox.
 Or any of the others that come as benefits of my society memberships.

 Secondly, most state and local societies have conferences and speakers and workshops that are well worth attending if we’re local and many are doing webinars for those of us who aren’t local.
 I’ve attended many a webinar that I thought was simply terrific — and was sponsored by a society I’m proud to be a member of, yet is so far away that I’ve never been able to attend a meeting.

 Finally, state and local societies are often the backbone of records preservation.
 They’re the boots on the ground that are listening for the first rumblings of a public record type being threatened or an archives or library with budget or staffing issues.
 They’re the ones who know where the records are, and help us and guide us when we travel to see the originals.

+On a national level in the United States, check out the National Genealogical Society and the Virtual Genealogical Association.
 And for links to societies in other countries and to the hundreds and indeed thousands of local genealogical societies that are working every day to preserve records in the small towns and out-of-the-way courthouses in counties our ancestors called home, let me suggest Cyndi’s List and her societies categories.